 - When composing an image like the ones shown above, make sure that the entire outline of the object you are trying to shoot is enclosed within the monitor screen. - Make sure the object is against a background that allows its outline to stand out. - VGA size images are stored as VGA size images.
-All other size images are stored as 2M (1600×1200 pixels) images. - Digital zoom is disabled while shooting with the "White board, etc." and "Business cards and documents" scenes.
-However, you can use optical zoom (page 47).
+All other size images are stored as 2M (1600×1200 pixels) images.

+Digital zoom is disabled while shooting with the "White board, etc." scene.
+However, you can use optical zoom (page 45).